fufexan/nix-gaming/README.md

 If anything goes wrong and for some reason osu! won't start, delete the `~/.osu` directory and re-run `osu-stable`.

+* `rocket-league` relies on `legendary-gl`, which expects you to log in.
+It's best to do that before running RL, by adding `legendary-gl` in a nix shell and logging in.

+* `technic-launcher` will guide you through the install process, just like it normally would.
+Some modpacks will complain about libraries, and that is expected.
+In such cases you may want to enable the `withSteamRun = true;` override flag.
+This will run `technic-launcher` with `steam-run` and prevent those errors.

 * `wine-tkg` is a special wine version used by `osu-stable`, tailored for the best gaming experience.
 In addition to